mfitzp/mplstyler/README.rst

 An API for ensuring consistent line and marker styles across your plots.
 Assign colours, markers, line-styles to labels and re-use on subsequent plots.
 Styles can be matched to specific labels using exact or fuzzy matching to consecutively build up styles.
 Export styles to XML and re-import in subsequent sessions.

+The following demo shows how to use StylesManager in auto mode to automatically set colors.
+More examples will be added shortly demonstrating the use of manual-styles.

+Future planned features include XML import/export of styles and integration with mpltools.

 .. code:: python